 - 2.4.3 Rule 41 The outside help rule will apply and include the following: A boat may anchor or tie to a dock.
-During the Challenge, including when a boat is anchored or moored, the following is specifically prohibited: - A. Any prearranged transmissions for the advantage of individual Skippers. - B. Communications with non-participants for the purpose of a position fix. - C. Outside physical assistance. - D. Materials, equipment, or supplies of any sort shall not be taken aboard the boat. - E. No materials shall leave the boat except those that accidentally fall overboard or are supplied to others in distress. - If a Skipper feels that it is necessary to pull out of the Challenge temporarily, he/she shall attempt to continue to be as self-sufficient as he/she would if he were still on the course and remain on his/her boat except to attend to docking. - 2.4.4 Rule 42 The propulsion Rule 42 will apply, except the following: - A. A boat that has not yet started may use engine propulsion to proceed to no closer than one quarter mile from the starting area after the preparatory signal for its class. - B. Engine propulsion may be used to avoid a collision with commercial traffic providing that such usage does not advance the boat's position from its original position just prior to the hazardous incident. - C. The skipper is required to notify the race committee of his/her withdrawal and intent to re-enter the Challenge.
+During the Challenge, including when a boat is anchored or moored, the following is specifically prohibited: - A. Any prearranged transmissions for the advantage of individual Skippers. - B. Communications with non-participants for the purpose of a position fix. - C. Outside physical assistance. - D. Materials, equipment, or supplies of any sort shall not be taken aboard the boat. - E. No materials shall leave the boat except those that accidentally fall overboard or are supplied to others in distress.

+If a Skipper feels that it is necessary to pull out of the Challenge temporarily, he/she shall attempt to continue to be as self-sufficient as he/she would if he were still on the course and remain on his/her boat except to attend to docking.

+- 2.4.4 Rule 42 The propulsion Rule 42 will apply, except the following: - A. A boat that has not yet started may use engine propulsion to proceed to no closer than one quarter mile from the starting area after the preparatory signal for its class. - B. Engine propulsion may be used to avoid a collision with commercial traffic providing that such usage does not advance the boat's position from its original position just prior to the hazardous incident. - C. The skipper is required to notify the race committee of his/her withdrawal and intent to re-enter the Challenge.
 The skipper will notify the race committee of his/her re-entry into the challenge prior to re-entry.
 The skipper will not be scored until an appeal is approved by the BOD.
 The appeal should contain as a minimum, the following: a written detailed description of the cause of the temporary withdrawal, corrective action(s) taken, and time line.
 The Skipper shall make every effort to minimize motor use, and minimize the time spent in the harbor.
 These details will be taken into consideration when the board reviews the finish. - D. An engine may be used for generating electrical power provided that such use does not advance the boat's position. - E. All uses of the engine for propulsion must be logged and reported to the Race Committee when registering after the Challenge. - F. THE USE OF ENGINE POWER FOR PROPULSON TO FREE A GROUNDED VESSEL IS PERMITTED AS LONG AS IT DOES NOT ADVANCE THE SKIPPER'S POSITION.
-Upon completion of the Challenge the skipper will be recognized for completing the Challenge but will be scored in last place in the division for the purpose of race results and no awards other than the Medallion signifying completion. - 2.5 The Inland Navigation Rules - 2.6 U.S. Coast Guard Rules and Regulations. - 2.7 Performance Handicap Racing Fleet (PHRF) & Great Lakes Multihull Racing Association (GLMRA) rules, as administered by the Race Committee.
-A PHRF or GLMRA certificate issued within the last 3 years must be presented to avoid a 6 second per mile penalty.
+Upon completion of the Challenge the skipper will be recognized for completing the Challenge but will be scored in last place in the division for the purpose of race results and no awards other than the Medallion signifying completion. - G. Engine propulsion may be used to clear seaweed or fish netting from the keel, rudder, or propeller if the use does not improve the boat's position - 2.5 The International Regulations for Preventing Collisions at Sea.
+(COLREGS) - 2.6 U.S. Coast Guard Rules and Regulations. - 2.7 Performance Handicap Racing Fleet (PHRF) & Great Lakes Multihull Racing Association (GLMRA) rules, as administered by the Race Committee.
+A currant PHRF or GLMRA certificate must be presented to avoid a 6 second per mile penalty.
 No PHRF or GLMRA roller furling credits will be accepted.